 Dare gathered up the breaks as they came upon the train station since there was a train set to depart.
 He hesitated, didn’t know if it was going in the right direction, but then realized there was no right direction.

 “We should just get on this train and get out of here,” he said.

 “I can’t,” said Plāg.
 “I can’t leave the car.
 I can’t leave the record.”

 “Dare,” said Plāg, “I’ve got the bow and arrow.”

 They agreed it was too risky to head back to the Vannverk for the car, so Dare drove Plāg home, and they hugged and slapped each other’s backs and Plāg made for the front door in the crouched hustle of an infantryman.
 Then Dare blazed back down the hill, his heart in his throat for there’d be no egress if the motorcade had found its way onto the narrow road.
 But they hadn’t, and soon enough Dare was on the highway again and realized for the first time he wasn’t wearing a helmet but sure as shit didn’t slow down.

 It was some small hour of the morning when he pulled the bike back into the courtyard of the apartment in Oslo and any relief he might’ve been feeling was counteracted by this massive anxiety from the dizocilpine comedown.
 He tore a page from his notebook and tried to keep his eyes from wobbling so he could write a note to Stine:

-Some unpredictable drama made it impossible to fulfil your expectations.
+Some unpredictable drama made it impossible to fulfill your expectations.
 But thank you for a lovely stay.

 He punched in the apartment code and retrieved his duffle from where Stine had stashed it for him in the hall closet, then he took the train to the airport.